kanaksharmagit/ADRB2-Bioinformatics-Project/README.md

 - Potentially functionally important positions

 The positions that remain similar across multiple sequences represent conserved regions, whereas positions showing substitutions or gaps represent more variable regions.

+### 5. Phylogenetic Tree Construction
+A phylogenetic tree was constructed using the aligned sequences.

+The tree represents the evolutionary relationships among the selected ADRB2 sequences.

+Sequences that cluster closely together are generally interpreted as having greater sequence similarity.

+Organisms sharing a closer branch point are inferred to have a more recent common ancestor relative to organisms separated by deeper branches.